JeppeKlitgaard/DTU-02613-TimeSeries/Jeppe/report.typ

 === Matrix Form

-We rewrite @GLM as a matrix:
+We immediately rewrite @GLM as a matrix, observing the tensor notation outlined previously:

 $
   #y = #X #θ + #ε